andrasq/node-qheap/Readme.md

 qheap
 =====

-heap / priority queue / ordered list

-Qheap is a classic heap.
+Qheap is a very fast classic heap / priority queue.

 A heap is partially ordered balanced binary tree with the property that the value at the root comes before any value in either the left or right subtrees.